 And parents who did not practice compassion towards their children while they were raising them, and who in not-so-subtle a manner push their children out the door when they reach 18 years of age, are not acting in love either.
 And that dynamic, dear reader, is exactly the love-less dynamic the U.S. culture promotes and puts on display constantly…it is ‘just the way it is’ for the vast majority and parents and their children.
 Selfishness rules over true love.

 No, in truth, children who actually love their parents will, at a minimum, communicate with them on a daily basis and actively help those parents on a regular basis.
 And at a minimum, if those parents who spent at least 18 years of their lives caring for their children need help in being cared for, then their children will care for them if they actually love them for the last years of their parents lives.
 If those children don’t do these things, then they can say to their parents a million times that “I love you”, but it is a self-serving lie.
-The simple truth is they value themselves more than anyone else, and thus they don’t love others including the one's who truly loved them for at least the first 18 years of their lives.
+The simple truth is they value themselves more than anyone else, and thus they don’t love others including the one's who likely practiced love towards them for at least the first 18 years of their lives.
 Putting parents in a nursing home is one of the most egregious acts of selfishness perpetrated – I would call it utter loveless-ness and frankly evil - and to claim that “love” is motivating their decision to put their parents in a nursing 'home' is truly sickening and one of the most egregious examples of self-deceived selfishness.

 Love is often manifested in the important concept of friendship.
 Friends will regularly seek to help each other, and will sometimes act in a selfless way towards their friends, at least if they are good friends as opposed to merely acquaintances or merely friends based on mutual-selfish desires.
 When we value someone, we don’t want to be apart from them, because then we cannot help them in real, daily life.